Toyota Pre-Collision System Malfunction Warning Meaning & Causes

 Conclusion

-The Pre-collision system is a safety feature in modern Toyota vehicles that monitor the road ahead for potential obstacles.
+The Pre-collision system is a safety feature in modern Toyota vehicles that monitors the road ahead for potential obstacles.
 If it spots anything, this safety system will alert the driver with an appropriate warning message and, if needed, apply the brakes.

 Typical issues that cause this system to malfunction include a faulty or misaligned laser sensor and a malfunctioning brake switch.
 In addition, aftermarket trailer brake controllers can interfere with the operation of the Pre-collision system.
 To find out, diagnose the vehicle using a YOUCANIC full system scanner.